connervieira/Assassin/DOCUMENTATION.md

     - Assassin is specific designed to be extremely lightweight, so it should run smoothly on devices like the Raspberry Pi.
         - The Raspberry Pi 4 runs Assassin extremely well, and seems to handle any realistic usage case well.
         - The Raspberry Pi 3 runs Assassin reliably.
 It may suffer from longer startup times, but otherwise works well.
-        - The Raspberry Pi 2 runs Assassin acceptably, but smoothly.
+        - The Raspberry Pi 2 runs Assassin acceptably, but not smoothly.
 For the best experience, consider a faster processing device.
     - Since Assassin is capable of interfacing with several external devices and sensors, a processing device with solid I/O is recommended.
 - Location Services
     - Many of Assassin's core features are dependent on GPS data.
 As such, it is highly recommend that you install a GPS unit to make the most of Assassin.